fedomladshi/rsschool-2019Q1-cv/cv.md

 	}
 }
 ```
-### Experience
+### 6. Experience
-experience in non-commercial projects, for example, in course and diploma projects.
+Experience in non-commercial projects, for example, in course and diploma projects.
+### 7. Education
+Study in college of business and law, specialty information technology software.